Soft-Sprint-Studios/Matrix-Engine/README.md

 Flexible Architecture: With a modular and flexible architecture inherited from Pathos Engine, Parallax Engine offers developers the freedom to customize and extend the engine to suit their specific needs.

-Copyright © 2024 Mythic Legend Interactive.
+Copyright © 2024 Soft Sprint Studios.
 All rights reserved.